-4.8 Forwarding
+4.9 Forwarding

-Figure 4-29 The Forwarding menu
+Figure 4-37 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in Figure 4-29): Virtual Servers,

-Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-37): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.8.1 Virtual Servers
+4.9.1 Virtual Servers

-Choose menu "Forwarding Virtual Servers", you can view and add virtual servers in the next screen (shown in Figure 4-30).
+Choose menu "Forwarding → Virtual Servers", and then you can view and add virtual servers in the screen as shown in Figure 4-38.
 Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
 A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may be changed when using the DHCP function.

-Figure 4-30 Virtual Servers
+Figure 4-38 Virtual Servers

 - Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry either Enabled or Disabled.
+You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - > Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, either Enabled or Disabled.

-To set up a virtual server entry:
+To setup a virtual server entry:

-- 1. Click the Add New... button. (pop-up Figure 4-31) - 2.
-Select the service you want to use from the Common Service Port list.
-If the Common Service Port list does not have the service that you want to use, type the number of the service port or service port range in the Service Port box. - 3.
-Type the IP Address of the computer in the IP Address box. - 4.
-Select the protocol used for this application, either TCP or UDP, or All. - 5.
-Select the Enable check box to enable the virtual server. - 6.
+- Click the Add New... button, the next screen will pop-up as shown in Figure 4-39. - 2.
+Select the service port you want to use from the Common Service Port list.
+If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box.
+For single Service Port, please enter a specific port number in Internal Port box.

+- 3. Type the IP Address of the computer in the IP Address box. - 4.
+Select the protocol used for this application, either TCP, UDP, or All. - 5.
+Select the Enable to enable the virtual server. - 6.
 Click the Save button.